ryan-brazeal-ufl/RubPyxRobot/docs/index.md

     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/ApplePi-Baker.png">
  3. Insert the microSD card back into the standard computer and follow these [instructions](https://linuxize.com/post/how-to-enable-ssh-on-raspberry-pi/) to enable a remote computer to login to the Raspberry Pi (this type of connection utilizes what is called a Secure Shell, SSH).<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/add_ssh_file.png">
  4. Install the microSD card into the Raspberry Pi computer, attach a network cable to the Raspberry Pi's ethernet jack and ensure it is connected to the same network as the one being used by the standard computer.
-Power up computer and the Adafruit Servo Hat using a high current 5V power supply.
+Power up the Raspberry Pi computer and the Adafruit Servo Hat using a high current 5V power supply.
 Using the standard computer, open a command line window or terminal window and run the command `ping raspberrypi`.
 Hopefully the IP address of the Raspberry Pi computer should be returned to the window (in this example the returned IP address is 192.168.1.124).<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/ping_IP.png">
  5. If you are using a standard computer running Microsoft Windows, download and install the [Putty SSH client](https://www.putty.org/) and remote login to the Raspberry Pi computer at the IP address discovered in the previous step.
 For a standard computer running Mac OS or a Linux distro, open a terminal window and run the following command, `ssh pi@192.168.1.124` (use your specific IP address instead). **The default username/password for a Raspberry Pi computer is:** ***pi/raspberry***.
 If everything connects properly you should see a command line prompt as shown in the following image.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/ssh_login.png">
- 6. <br>
+ 6. On the Raspberry Pi command prompt, run the command `sudo raspi-config` and the dialog shown below will appear.
+Using the down arrow on the keyboard, highlight the *Interfacing Options* line and press Enter.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config1.png">
- 7. <br>
+ 7. Select the *I2C* line and press Enter.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config2.png">
- 8. <br>
+ 8. Select the *Yes* option and press Enter.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config3.png">
- 9. <br>
+ 9. A confirmation message should appear, press Enter to return to the main menu.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config4.png">
-10. <br>
+10. Press the tab key on the keyboard and then select *Finish* and press Enter.
+You should now be back at the Raspberry Pi's command prompt.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/raspi_config5.png">